alphanodes/ansible-collection-setup/README.md

 ## Installation

-Install the collection via ansible-galaxy:
+Install the collection via ansible-galaxy (this is not working at moment because of <https://github.com/ansible/galaxy/issues/3191>):

 `ansible-galaxy collection install alphanodes.setup`

+or

+`ansible-galaxy collection install git+https://github.com/alphanodes/ansible-collection-setup.git,main`

 ## Using this collection